 Click Content Editor.

-Click the Coveo search page you want to edit in the navigation tree on the left.
+Click the Coveo-powered search page you want to edit in the navigation tree on the left.

 In the ribbon, click Publish > Experience Editor.

 The Sitecore Experience Editor was formerly known as the Page Editor in Sitecore 7.